inJuly0/loveAnim/README.md

 # loveAnim
 An animation library for the [LÖVE](https://love2d.org/) game framework in lua.
-It takes in a sprite sheet preferably of a single game entity (monster, item, anything) and generates a spritesheet which can then be animated easily using the animation library.
+It takes in a spritesheet preferably of a single game entity (monster, item, anything) and generates a table which can then be animated easily using the animation library.

 ## Usage